RankJay/Mystic/README.md

 ```
 - Data Structures Operations:
 ```
-Enter your Input:     // For converting the language of code
+Enter your Input:     // For Data Structures Functionalities
->>> 4 3 5 8 1
+>>> 4 3 5 8
 Enter your Output:
 >>> 1 3 4 4 8
 Enter language of code: